The Farm (Tennessee)

 The Farm is an intentional community in Lewis County, Tennessee, near the community of Summertown, Tennessee, based on principles of nonviolence, respect for the Earth, and veganism.
-It was founded in 1971 by Stephen Gaskin and 300 spiritual seekers from Haight-Ashbury and San Francisco.
+It was founded in 1971 by Stephen Gaskin and 300 spiritual seekers from Haight-Ashbury, San Francisco.
 The Farm served as the birthplace of the midwifery revival in the United States and played a central role in launching the contemporary home birth movement.
 Its members have founded a number of nonprofit organizations, including Plenty International, a relief and development organization, and Swan Conservation Trust, who established the 1358 acre Big Swan Headwaters Preserve.
 The Farm has approximately 200 members and residents.
 The Farm played a role in popularizing soy foods, such as tofu, tempeh, and soymilk, in America.